botpress/docs/docs/main/dialog.md

 ![Editing a skill from GUI](../assets/skillsEdit.png)

-> While you can rename your skill to any name you want, it is considered best practice to append the skill type to the node name, for example, `choice-choose-topping`.
+&gt; While you can rename your skill to any name you want, it is considered best practice to append the skill type to the node name, for example, `choice-choose-topping`.